“You mean we can tell you anything, and we won’t get in trouble?”

 And so began our journey as we opened up the table for our first go-round with no consequence conversations.

 That’s what makes the concept of no consequence conversations such a challenge.
 Hearing things that turn us inside out and refraining from passing judgment (let alone voicing our displeasure) isn’t for the faint of heart.
-But the reward of loving on our kids with grace and acceptance for their flaws and misgivings goes a forever way to build trust and connection.
+But the reward of loving on our kids with grace and acceptance for their flaws and misgivings goes a long way to build trust and connection.

 And trust and connection are essential if we want the chance to be there for our kids when they need us.
 If we want them to believe our home is a safe space where they are loved, as is.
 This is not the experience I had as a teen.
 I didn’t communicate with my parents about anything.
 There was no trust and connection between us.
 And when I did get caught doing something unruly, I was punished and shamed severely.

-Since our first meeting eight years ago, all three of our children who are now in their 20s have opened their worlds to us, and I mean their w.o.r.l.d.s.
+Since our first meeting eight years ago, all three of our children who are now in their 20s have opened their worlds to us—and I mean their w.o.r.l.d.s.
 They are still willing to share openly without veiling the truth.
 They aren’t ashamed to confide because they trust us.
 We share a deep connection.

 While ignorance as a parent might be bliss, how many of us would want to find out our teen is suffering in silence?
 Or covering up a secret or contemplating horrific ways out of a mess?